adam-ard/organic-markdown/proj_cmd.o.md

 # Build

-To build a new `omd` script, run the following in the `lit` directory.
-Don't tangle the stuff in `e2e-tests/`.
-It should stay isolated by tangling specific files.
+To build a new `omd` script, run the following.
+Don't run `omd tangle` because that will also tangle the stuff in `e2e-tests/`, which should be tested using the new `lit/omd` file.
+Here we get around that by just tangling `omd_file` and nothing else.

 ```bash {name=build-omd menu=true}
 rm -f lit/omd